 DISM, short for Deployment Imaging and Servicing Management, is a Windows built-in tool to update files and correct problems when your Windows image becomes unserviceable.

 If your PC is un-bootable and unable to do the following, use another computer and follow step 1-3.
-If you can access to Windows 10 in your computer, skip step 4.
+If you can access to Windows on your computer, skip to step 4.

 - Prepare an external hard drive or a USB flash drive that has at least 8GB or space.